CounterpartyXCP/Documentation/Installation/federated_node.md

 * **counterparty-server**: `counterparty-lib` + `counterparty-cli`.
 Implements support for the core Counterparty protocol, via a provided REST API and command line interface.
 * **counterblock**: Provides additional services (required by `counterwallet` and potentially other services) beyond those offered in the API provided by `counterparty-server`.
 It features a full-fledged JSON RPC-based API, and has an extensible architecture to support custom plugins.
 * **counterwallet**: The reference Web wallet for Counterparty.
 This is a collection of HTML, CSS and javascript resources, served by `nginx`.
 * **bitcoind**: Reference Bitcoin implementation, used by `counterparty-server` to sync to the Bitcoin blockchain.
-We use the [`addrindex`](https://github.com/btcdrak/bitcoin/tree/addrindex-0.12) branch, as it has additional functionality Counterparty requires.
+* **indexd-server**: Bitcoin addres index service.
+Maintains an updated database of UTXOs for usage in the counterparty services.
 * **armory_utxsvr**: A service used by ``counterblock`` with Counterwallet to support [Offline Armory transactions](http://counterparty.io/docs/create_armory_address/).
 This service requires Armory itself, which is automatically installed as part of the Federated Node setup procedure.
 * **nginx**: Reverse proxies `counterwallet` access.
 Not used with `counterparty-server`-only or `counterblock`-only nodes.
 * **mongodb and redis**: Used by `counterblock`.